Student Alternative Loans

 Returning students - you should NOT apply for a student alternative loan prior to receiving your award package in early July and no later than August 1.

 If you need to borrow an alternative loan and you will be enrolled for < 6 credits during a semester, you may borrow through Sallie Mae or Wells Fargo.
 The other lenders LVC recommends require you to be enrolled for a minimum of 6 credits per semester.

 During the application process, the lender will request you complete the Applicant Self-Certification Form

 .
 It is a standard form you may download from this site or wait until the lender provides the form to you.
 There is also a hard copy available in the Financial Aid Office.
 In addition to demographic information, there are 2 pieces of information needed to complete the form.
-Both may be found in your financial award package:
+Both may be found listed on your financial award letter :